4Soft-de/harness-browser3d/projects/harness-browser3d-library/README.md

 }
 ```

+It is recommended to set the change detection strategy of the parent component to `OnPush`.
+It improves the performance when moving the camera.

 ### Add a Harness

 Add a harness by inserting a `Harness` object into the `addHarness` property.
 Include Harness from `api\alias.ts`.